anxkhn/ollamao/README.md

 **Heads up:** You'll need to find the IP address of a public Ollama instance yourself.
 But hey, that’s part of the fun, right?

-A good place to start is [Shodan.](https://www.shodan.io/search?query=port%3A11434+html%3A%22Ollama%22)
+A good place to start is [Shodan](https://www.shodan.io/search?query=port%3A11434+html%3A%22Ollama%22) or [FOFA](https://en.fofa.info/result?qbase64=cG9ydD0iMTE0MzQiICYmIGJvZHk9Ik9sbGFtYSI%3D)

 ---